appscode/blog/content/post/kubedb-v2024.11.18/index.md

 In this example, the `applyConfig` field is used to specify the new configuration for the `mssql.conf` file directly in the Ops-Request manifest.

-**Reconfigure-TLS Ops-Request**
+**ReconfigureTLS OpsRequest**

-The Reconfigure-TLS operation allows you to add, remove, or modify TLS configurations for an existing SQL Server cluster.
+The ReconfigureTLS operation allows you to add, remove, or modify TLS configurations for an existing SQL Server cluster.
 It also supports advanced use cases like **rotating certificates** or **changing the certificate issuer**.

 Example 1: Adding TLS to a Cluster